Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “…Rip it Up!”

-As the bar erupted, we cranked it up to eleven.
+As the place erupted, we cranked our shit up to eleven.
 As Billy, Jim and Gordon fed off the electric, violent atmosphere, I turned to look at our brand new keyboard player.
 He was crouched behind his piano with only his knuckles and his quiff showing.

 Rock road rules, 101.
 Should medium to large scale disturbance break out close to band, they’ll always go for the piano player first.
 This guy was smarter than he looked.